-Prerequisite: Counter registration required FRENCH AND FRANCOPHONE STUDIES Professors: Hoft-March (chair), Sarnecki Associate professor: Vetinde Assistant professor: Chang Instructor: Khawla Goals of the beginning and intermediate sequences in French are comprehension of both the oral and written language beyond an elementary level, development of the capacity to express reasonably complicated thought both orally and in writing, and an introduction to French and Francophone literatures and cultures.
+Prerequisite: Counter registration required.
+Professors: Hoft-March (Milwaukee-Downer College and College Endowment Association Professor, chair Term III), Sarnecki Associate professor: Vetinde\ (chair Terms I and II) Assistant professor: Chang Instructor: Khawla Goals of the beginning and intermediate sequences in French are comprehension of both the oral and written language beyond an elementary level, development of the capacity to express reasonably complicated thought both orally and in writing, and an introduction to French and Francophone literatures and cultures.
 At the advanced level, the student is expected to reach competence in use and knowledge of the French language and to become conversant with French and francophone literatures and cultures.
-Students will also familiarize themselves with important intellectual ideas from the French-speaking world as they have evolved across time and space.
+Students will not only familiarize themselves but also engage critically with important intellectual ideas from the French-speaking world as they have evolved across time and space.
 From the beginning, French is used extensively, if not totally, in the classroom.
 Except where specified, all class discussion, essays, and examinations are conducted in French.
-Required for the French major Students complete a French major by taking a minimum of 60 units beyond French 202, including two to three courses at the 300 level, at least two courses at the 400 level, and at least two courses at the 500 level, plus the Senior Seminar.
-At least three of the 400- or 500-level courses must be taken on the Lawrence campus.
+Required for the French major Students complete a French major by taking a minimum of 60 units beyond French 202, including 12 to 18 units at the 300 level, at least 12 units at the 400 level, and at least 12 units at the 500 level, plus the Senior Seminar.
+At least 18 of the 400- or 500-level units must be taken on the Lawrence campus.
+Majors must participate in a French immersion weekend either in their junior or senior year.
 Finally, all French majors will be required to assemble a portfolio of a selection of their work in the French program.
 The portfolio is designed to keep a record of progress over the course of a French major's career in terms of linguistic proficiency, mastery of specific literary and cultural content, and sophistication of ideas.
 Portfolios must be submitted by the second week of Term III of the student's senior or super-senior year.
 The French department will receive and approve only completed portfolios, and the portfolio submissions must be in hard copy as well as on computer disk or in CD format.
 The French portfolio must include: